Espreccino/PepperTalkSDK-iOS/README.md

     - `SystemConfiguration`
     - `UIKit`

-9. Add the following libraries, if they are missing;
+9. Add the following libraries, if they are missing:
     - `libicucore.dylib`

+10. Select the tab `Build Settings`.

+11. Add -ObjC to Build Settings->Other Linker Flags if already not present

 ### Generate ClientID and Client Secret
 Generate Client ID & Client Secret to authenticate your application with PepperTalk.
 Follow these steps to generate Client ID & Client Secret: